xavier-lai/portofolio-xavier/README.md

 In Windows10 you must run powershell as admin and change Policy to be able to run script (.exe).

 GIT and other packages (node) may not working on VSC.
-In this case you need to set environment variable in Your PC (right click -> properties -> advanced settings)
+In this case you need to set environment variable Path.

 ### B) New App